Make Fun Of Life!

 “The Japanese word ‘kintsukuroi’ means ‘to repair with gold.’
 Kintsukuroi is the art of repairing broken pottery with gold or silver lacquer.
 The breakage and repair become part of the history of the object, making it more beautiful with its imperfections . . . like so many people’s lives.” -David Hugh Beaumont (born 1966)

-“I am you, contacting you from the future, to tell you that everything will be okay if you will just try to do your best today.” -Author Unknown
+“I am you, contacting you from the future, to tell you that everything will be okay, that you only need to do your best today.” -Author Unknown

 “The greatest healing therapy is friendship and love.” -Hubert Humphrey (Hubert Horatio Humphrey, Junior (1911 - 1978))